Meet Marie Copeland

 One option to get a mixed use funding done faster is using a private lenders.
 Depending on the property, a private mortgage lending source will have fewer requirements so the application process can be significantly reduced.

 Due to the fact that institutional rates for this type of use are higher than for residential, the rates from private lenders can be fairly close to conventional banking alternatives.

 While private mortgages are typically for a period of one year, occasionally lenders will provide a mortgage for a longer period.

 Another challenge related to store and apartments financing, is finding a suitable lender that will fund YOUR particular and unique property.

 Many banks, for example, will not consider mixed use applications under $1,000,000.00 +.
 Because their requirements are considerable, they will assess a small financing request the same as one for several million dollars, making the overall process and mortgage profitability unworkable on the smaller sized deals as most mixed use properties are.

 The bottom line is, regardless of where the money may come from, there is going to be a significant equity portion required by the owner.

 So, are you in need of a mortgage for mixed use property or just planning ahead, give me a call so we can go over your situation together – we’ll review different financing strategies saving you time and money.

-Marie Copeland, FSU Mortgage Broker
+Marie Copeland, FSU Mortgage Broker Hamilton and Ontario

 Thank you for visiting my mortgage resource site.
 Please come back often and help me spread the word about mixed use property.
-Use the comment box and easy to use buttons below to share with family and friends.